samocain93/character-generator/README.md

 ## Contributions

-- This project is not currently accepting contributions, however it can be cloned and tested locally by forking the repository.
+- This project is not currently accepting contributions, however it can be cloned and tested locally or by forking the repository.